Seed Grant Program

 • Funds may be used to hire a GRA to support research efforts.

-• Funds may be used for travel, including flights, mileage, lodging, per diems, or other costs associated with eligible travel.
+• Funds may be used for travel, including flights, mileage, lodging, per diems, or other eligible costs.

 • Funds may not be used to attend conferences or other destinations not directly related to project research.